battermann/AspSolultionScaffold/README.md

 # ASP MVC 5 Solution Scaffold
-Scaffold for a ASP.NET MVC 5 Solution with an internal message bus (using Rx) and domain models and data layer in F#
+Scaffold for a ASP.NET MVC Solution - domain models and data layer in F# - Event Sourcing